ImprobabilityCast/PwdAwMan/README.md

 ## Building
 Nothing fancy.
 Run make.
 Note that this project uses [jasypt-1.9.3](https://github.com/jasypt/jasypt).
-Other version may work as well.
+Other versions may work as well.